OpenBB-finance/OpenBB/website/content/terminal/portfolio/_index.md

 ```

 As well as look into how the allocations differ per sector and country with `alloc`.
 This shows that
-is a clear difference in how the benchmark is constructed and that of the portfolio implying it might
+there is a clear difference in how the benchmark and the portfolio are constructed implying the Total Market ETF might
 not be the best benchmark for your portfolio.

 ```